DengJinqiu/Blog/app/views/pages/_preparing_interview.html.md

 * **[[Class alloc] init]** alloc some memory on the heap and init it, two problems:
   * A sub-class always need to call the constructor of the super-class.
 Easy to forget.
   * Always return an instance of this class.
 Repeat it everywhere.
 Could use **instancetype**.
+* **self = [super init];** super is the same to self, but calling the function from the super class, the return value is almost always self, it is just an tradition to assign it to self.
+The rare cases, the return value is not self.

 Stack frame
 ===========